HR Frequently Asked Questions

 Can I continue my health insurance into retirement?

-To learn about health insurance continuation in retirement, please schedule an appointment with the Benefits Coordinator by contacting Human Resources at (716) 673-3434 or email.
+To learn about health insurance continuation in retirement, please schedule an appointment with the Assistant Director of HR by contacting Human Resources at (716) 673-3434 or email.

 How many times a year can I change my Tax-Deferred Annuity/403(b) contribution level?